 The example below (Example 7) and the code view display the recommendations for the link to a text alternative method.

-What are linked images and to they need text descriptions?
+- What are linked images and do they need text descriptions?

 Simply put, linked images are images that also act as a link to another resource or webpage.
 A linked image may or may not need a text description; a text description is needed for a linked image if the image displays something of significance.
 However, providing a text alternative to an image can be tricky because not only does an image need a text alternative, it also requires a link description and in some cases, images may also include text overlap that is part of the actual image.